 (a) NBFCs accepting public deposits.

-(b) NBFCs not accepting public deposits are engaged in loan, investment, hire purchase finance and equipment leasing activities.
+(b) NBFCs not accepting public deposits are engaged in a loan, investment, hire purchase finance and equipment leasing activities.

 (c) NBFCs not accepting public deposits and has acquired shares/securities in their own group/ holding/subsidiary companies of not less than 90 percent of their total assets and are not trading in these shares/securities.